Philipp Sigmund of Dietrichstein

 Philipp Sigmund of Dietrichstein (9 March 1651 – 3 July 1716), was a German prince member of the House of Dietrichstein.

+Early life and ancestry

-He was the fourth child and third (but second surviving) son of Maximilian, 2nd Prince of Dietrichstein zu Nikolsburg, and his second wife Sophie Agnes, a daughter of Wolfgang III, Count of Mansfeld-Vorderort-Bornstädt.
+He was the fourth child and third (but second surviving) son of Maximilian, 2nd Prince of Dietrichstein zu Nikolsburg, and his second wife, Countess Sophie Agnes of Mansfeld-Bornstädt (4 November 1619 – 20 January 1677), a daughter of Wolfgang III, Count of Mansfeld-Vorderort-Bornstädt.

-Life
+Marriage and issue

 In 1680, Philipp Sigmund married firstly with Marie Elisabeth Hofmann, Baroness of Grünbühel-Strechau (1663 – 21 January 1705).
 They had three children: